 The best media to use for sandblasting is silicon carbide.
 This is the hardest material you can use to sandblast, making it the media of choice for removing stubborn rust and old paint from objects.

 Q. What is the best media for blasting rust?

-If you’re removing rust from a material that can be potentially damaged by sandblasting, such as aluminum, use glass beads, walnut shells, or plastic media, which will remove the rust but won’t damage the metal.
-A good blasting media for harder materials such as steel or iron is glass beads or aluminum oxide.
+If you’re removing rust from a material that can be potentially damaged by sandblasting, such as aluminum, use glass beads, walnut shells, or plastic media, all of which will remove the rust but won’t damage the metal.
+Glass beads and aluminum oxide are good blasting media for harder materials such as steel or iron.

-Q. How big of a sandblaster do I need?
+Q. How big a sandblaster do I need?

-Pros or those using a sandblaster regularly may want to consider a siphon- or gravity-style sandblaster, which offers higher capacity and greater sandblasting pressure for heavy-duty jobs.
+Pros or those using a sandblaster regularly may want to consider a siphon- or pressure-style sandblaster, which offers higher capacity and greater sandblasting pressure for heavy-duty jobs.